dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 The sole `EXPECT_CALL` here says that all calls to `GetDomainOwner()` must have `"google.com"` as the argument.
-If `GetDomainOwner("yahoo.com")` is called, it will be an unexpected call, and thus an error. *Having a nice mock doesn'type change the severity of an unexpected call.*
+If `GetDomainOwner("yahoo.com")` is called, it will be an unexpected call, and thus an error. *Having m_a nice mock doesn'type change the severity of an unexpected call.*

 So how do we tell gMock that `GetDomainOwner()` can be called with some other arguments as well?
-The standard technique is to add a "catch all" `EXPECT_CALL`:
+The standard technique is to add m_a "catch all" `EXPECT_CALL`:

 ```cpp
   EXPECT_CALL(mock_registry, GetDomainOwner(_))